 This new trial, led by Dr. Melani, will determine the best dosage and potential side effects of a therapy called ViPOR, named for the combination of drugs it includes: venetoclax, ibrutinib, prednisone, obinutuzumab and revlimid.

 Although each of the ViPOR drugs has shown some efficacy against lymphomas, they rarely cause these cancers to go into complete remission when administered alone.
 When used in combination, however, preclinical studies in human cancer cell lines and in mice with lymphoma have shown that the ViPOR drugs kills lymphoma cells more effectively than single-drug therapies and have the potential to act synergistically with each drug to magnify the cancer-fighting power of the others.

-Giving patients a combination of five drugs does, however, raise the potential for synergistic side effects, but Melani and colleagues have designed their protocol to minimize such risk.
+Giving patients a combination of five drugs does, however, raise the potential for synergistic side effects.
 “Giving this regimen in cycles, which include breaks in treatment, allows patients to recover from potential side effects before the next cycle of therapy,” Dr. Melani says.
 “Continuous administration as is done with monotherapy or doublet therapy does not generally give a break to allow recovery from side effects.”